muratk5n/thirdwave/en/README.md

 When dollar is strong, other countries have trouble securing the dollars to buy the oil with, ergo oil demand (and global price) decreases.
-Non-US demand would effect oil price more obviously there are more people outside US.
+Non-US demand would effect oil price more, there are more people outside US.

 The Balance: "When it comes to international trade for raw materials, the dollar is the exchange mechanism...
 When the value of the dollar